About the Allen Library

 Harrison Libraries Expansion and Renovation Project was completed in 2017.
 This expansion included a new 6,475-square-foot space on the lower level into which the Allen Library moved and where it maintains a distinct identity.

-In its new location, the Allen Library is a “library within a library,” with its own entrance inside the Harrison Libraries building.
+In this location, the Allen Library is a “library within a library,” with its own entrance inside the Harrison Libraries building.
 It continues to serve as a learning hub and intellectual center for The Hartt School, and its services, collections, and facilities remain open to the entire University community.

 - 400 online and print journals